Rapid-Application-Development-JS/Gesture/README.md

 // some code
 });
 ```
-Object event has specific for filing gesture fields: `speedX` and `speedX` they show speed of finger moving in pixel/ms
+Object event has specific for `fling` gesture fields: `speedX` and `speedX` they show speed of finger moving in pixel/ms